 As a result, the Board’s community engagement efforts produced specific, measurable, time-targeted goals around three priority areas.

-- Goal 1: The percent of all third grade students on track in reading will increase from 52% to 72% by June 2023, as measured by FAST. (view our progress towards this goal)
+- Goal 1: The percent of all third grade students on track in reading will increase from 52% in June 2019 to 72% by June 2023, as measured by FAST. (view our progress towards this goal)

-- Goal 2: The percent of black male third grade students on track in reading will increase from 35% to 72% by June 2023, as measured by FAST. (view our progress towards this goal)
+- Goal 2: The percent of black male third grade students on track in reading will increase from 35% in June 2019 to 72% by June 2023, as measured by FAST. (view our progress towards this goal)

-- Goal 3: The percent of black male students earning a ‘B’ or higher in Algebra 1 by the end of 9th grade will increase from 17% to 35% by August 2023.
+- Goal 3: The percent of black male students earning a ‘B’ or higher in Algebra 1 by the end of 9th grade will increase from 17% in August 2019 to 35% by August 2023.
 (Click here to view our progress on this goal)

 SOCIAL EMOTIONAL LEARNING